HEnquist/camilladsp/backend_coreaudio.md

 Just download the binary and run it in a terminal.
 It will list all devices with the names.

 ### Sample format
-There is no option to select the sample format.
-CoreAudio uses 32-bit floats internally, and this is the format that CamillaDSP uses when transferring samples to and from CoreAudio.
-The sample format used by the actual DAC is the one that has been configured in "Audio MIDI Setup".
+CamillaDSP always uses 32-bit float uses when transferring data to and from CoreAudio.
+The conversion from 32-bit float to the sample format used by the actual DAC (the physical format) is performed by CoreAudio.

-Use "Audio MIDI Setup" to select a combination of sample rate and format, for example "2 ch 24-bit Integer 44.1 kHz".
+The physical format can be set using the "Audio MIDI Setup" app.

+The option `change_format` determines whether CamillaDSP should change the physical format or not.
+If it is enabled, then CamillaDSP will change the setting to match the selected `format`.
+To do this, it fetches a list of the supported stream formats for the device.
+It then searches the list until it finds a suitable one.
+The criteria is that it must have the right sample rate, the right number of bits, and the right number type (float or integer).
+There exact representation of the given format isn't used.
+This means that S24LE and S24LE3 are equivalent, and the "LE" ending that means little-endian for other backends is ignored.

+This table shows the mapping between the format setting in "Audio MIDI Setup" and the CamillaDSP `format`:
+- 16-bit Integer: S16LE
+- 24-bit Integer: S24LE or S24LE3
+- 32-bit Integer: S32LE
+- 32-bit Float: FLOAT32LE

-CamillaDSP will switch the sample rate, and leave the sample format unchanged.
+If the `change_format` is set to `false`, then CamillaDSP will leave the sample format unchanged, and only switch the sample rate.

+Both `format` and `change_format` are optional.
+If left out, `format` defaults to 32-bit integer (S32LE), and `change_format` to false.